Hazardous Waste and Recyclable Material

 What are hazardous wastes and hazardous recyclable materials and why do they need to be controlled?

-Hazardous wastes and hazardous recyclable materials typically exhibit hazardous characteristics, such as toxicity, corrosivity or flammability to name just a few.
-In Canada, these characteristics are defined by taking into account the hazard criteria established under the Transportation of Dangerous Goods Act and Transportation of Dangerous Goods Regulations, as well as specifically listed wastes and materials in the schedules of the Export and Import of Hazardous Waste and Hazardous Recyclable Material Regulations (EIHWHRMR).
+Hazardous waste and hazardous recyclable materials typically exhibit hazardous characteristics, such as toxicity, corrosivity or flammability to name just a few.
+In Canada, these characteristics are defined by taking into account the hazard criteria established under the Transportation of Dangerous Goods Act and Transportation of Dangerous Goods Regulations, as well as other criteria, including specifically listed waste and recyclable material, in the schedules of the Export and Import of Hazardous Waste and Hazardous Recyclable Material Regulations (EIHWHRMR).